Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ##### Categorical Predictor Variables

-In our dataset, we have one categorical variable *gender* which has values of "M" for Male, "F" for Female, and "U" for Unknown.
+In my dataset, I had one categorical variable *gender* which had values of "M" for Male, "F" for Female, and "U" for Unknown.

 The Logistic Regression algorithm can't deal with data in this format as it can't assign any numerical meaning to it when looking to assess the relationship between the variable and the dependent variable.

-As *gender* doesn't have any explicit *order* to it, in other words, Male isn't higher or lower than Female and vice versa - one appropriate approach is to apply One Hot Encoding to the categorical column.
+As *gender* doesn't have any explicit *order* to it, in other words, Male isn't higher or lower than Female and vice versa - one appropriate approach was to apply One Hot Encoding to the categorical column.

 One Hot Encoding can be thought of as a way to represent categorical variables as binary vectors, in other words, a set of *new* columns for each categorical value with either a 1 or a 0 saying whether that value is true or not for that observation.
 These new columns would go into our model as input variables, and the original column is discarded.

-We also drop one of the new columns using the parameter *drop = "first"*.
-We do this to avoid the *dummy variable trap* where our newly created encoded columns perfectly predict each other - and we run the risk of breaking the assumption that there is no multicollinearity, a requirement or at least an important consideration for some models, Linear Regression being one of them!
-Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't neccessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics around how well the model is performing, and how much each input variable is truly having.
+I also dropped one of the new columns using the parameter *drop = "first"*.
+I did this to avoid the *dummy variable trap* where my newly created encoded columns perfectly predicted each other - and we ran the risk of breaking the assumption that there was no multicollinearity, a requirement or at least an important consideration for some models, Linear Regression being one of them!
+Multicollinearity occurs when two or more input variables are *highly* correlated with each other, it is a scenario I attemptted to avoid as in short, while it won't neccessarily affect the predictive accuracy of my model, it could make it difficult to trust the statistics around how well the model was performing, and how much each input variable was truly having.

-We then apply *fit_transform* to the training set, but only *transform* to the test set.
-This means the One Hot Encoding logic will *learn and apply* the "rules" from the training data, but only *apply* them to the test data.
+I then applied *fit_transform* to the training set, but only *transform* to the test set.
+This means the One Hot Encoding logic would *learn and apply* the "rules" from the training data, but only *apply* them to the test data.
 This is important in order to avoid *data leakage* where the test set *learns* information about the training data.

-After applying One Hot Encoding, we turn our training and test objects back into Pandas Dataframes, with the column names applied.
+After applying One Hot Encoding, I turned my training and test objects back into Pandas Dataframes, with the column names applied.

 <br>
 ```python